 PhD Rotation Program applicants: Applicants should indicate their intent to apply for the PhD Rotation Program by typing “Rotation Program” when prompted for the name of a faculty mentor during the GraduateCAS application. *Note: rotation applicants MUST submit complete applications by the December 15 priority deadline in order to be considered for admission.

 Applicants must complete the Texas A&M GraduateCAS application.

 The application has four quadrants: Personal information, academic history, supporting information, and program materials.
 Within GraduateCAS, you will be provided with all of the necessary prompts for completing the application.
 To help you prepare, we have provided the same information that you will see in GradauteCAS for a few categories (see the following drop downs).

-Applicants must write a personal statement that demonstrates to the admissions committee that you will be successful in our graduate program and beyond.
-This is an excellent opportunity to communicate about many of the factors listed as indicators of success (see admissions standards on this page).
+Applicants must write a personal statement that demonstrates to the admissions committee that they will be successful in our graduate program and beyond.
+This is an excellent opportunity to communicate about many of the factors listed as indicators of success (see Admissions Standards on this page).
 In addition, the personal statement often addresses the following questions:

 - Why are you interested in biomedical sciences?